 Ambition, it’s not a dirty word.
 Whilst it burns inside of some facilitating the constant search for their next step up, for others, not so much.
 They are more than happy and content with their life’s status quo and have no yearning for change.

-Working your way up in the Accounting field, with the sole ambition to climb the ranks to a Finance Director or CFO position is not unusual.
+Working your way up in the Accounting field, with the sole ambition of climbing the ranks to a Finance Director or CFO position is not unusual.
 That said, you can’t necessarily expect there to be the right role available at the right time, just waiting for you to apply (along with everyone else looking at the same time).
-Naturally, the volume of roles at this level reduce the higher up the ladder you go and climbing to the next rung can be a big step up – one you need to be prepared for.
+Naturally, the volume of roles at this level reduces the higher up the ladder you go and climbing to the next rung can be a big step up – one you need to be prepared for.
 When the perfect job does present itself, ensuring you have enough ammunition in your armoury to convince a future employer that you are ready to take on their challenge is critical.
-However, there can be a significant difference between your perception and a decision makers perception of ‘ready’.
+However, there can be a significant difference between your perception and a decision maker's perception of ‘ready’.

 If you are ambitious and want to take the next step, but cannot see a clear path to where you want to go, try thinking about some of these ideas in your quest for ascension.